What will Britain’s post-lockdown workplaces look like?

 As the UK’s coronavirus cases begin to stabilise, calls for an end to the nation’s strict lockdown rules continue to grow.

-To that end, Prime Minister Boris Johnson is expected on Sunday to reveal on a road map detailing exactly how restrictions will be eased in order for Britons to safely return to work.
+Prime Minister Boris Johnson is expected to reveal a road map next Sunday, detailing exactly how restrictions will be eased in order for Britons to safely return to work.

 But the Government has also stressed that the nation’s battle with coronavirus will continue after lockdown measures are eased.

-Chancellor of the Duchy of Lancaster Michael Gove said on Sunday that Britons will need to live with “some degree of constraint” until a vaccination becomes available.
+Chancellor of the Duchy of Lancaster Michael Gove has said Britons will need to live with “some degree of constraint” until a vaccination becomes available.

 “Ultimately, unless and until we have a vaccine then I suspect that we are going to have to live with some degree of constraint because of the nature of the virus,” he said.